-Motorola files patent infringement suit against AppleAlex Wagner - Deputy Managing Editor, News Desk
+Motorola files patent infringement suit against AppleAlex Wagner - Editorial Director of News and Content

 Microsoft recently announced that they would be suing Motorola over nine Android-related patents, and it seems that Microsoft may have hit a nerve because now Motorola is announcing a lawsuit of its own.
 Moto stated today that they plan on suing Apple for allegedly infringing a total of 18 patents with several of its devices, including the iPhone, iPad, and "iTouch."
 The patents in question cover both MobileMe and the App Store, as well as technologies like "WCDMA (3G), GPRS, 802.11 and antenna design, and key smartphone technologies including wireless email, proximity sensing, software application management, location-based services and multi-device synchronization."
 Along with the lawsuit, Motorola has filed complaints with the United States International Trade Commission, asking that all importation and sales of the infringing Apple products be stopped.
 You can check out the full release from Motorola down below.